neverchanje/yaraft/src/README.md

 - Condition for granting the vote: if the MsgVote is at least as "up-to-date" as the voter's latest log, and either if we have voted for the same candidate, or we haven't voted for any candidate.
 - Set `votedFor` when we grant the vote.

+### Handle RequestVote Response

+@see `Raft::handleMsgVoteResp`

+RequestVote responses (MsgVoteResp) are received sequentially.

+Once the number of granted MsgVoteResps the candidate has received grows to quorum of the cluster (`len(peers)/2+1`), it'll convert to leader and broadcast AppendEntries to other servers.
+Likewise, when the number of rejected votes grows to quorum, candidate will immediately convert to follower.

+Consider a problem: how does the rejected candidate know who is the leader?
+Actually it doesn't know anything about leader.

+It's easy to see, after the candidate elected, it still receives MsgVoteResp.
+But the new leader just ignore them.

 ### Handle AppendEntries